 So called because it is pressed under a weight to squeeze out excess moisture.
-The best sopressata comes from Calabria, where it is mostly artisanal, using the best cuts of pork and ham from acorn-fed pigs up in the Sila.
+The best soppressata comes from Calabria, where it is mostly artisanal, using the best cuts of pork and ham from acorn-fed pigs up in the Sila.
 The Basilicata is also known for it.
-Sopressata cilentano from southern Campania is a smoked version.

 sopressata from Tuscany and Liguria tends to use the cheaper cuts, including the head.